Overview

 broad markets to permit transactions by certain personnel to be completed without any appreciable

 impact on the markets of such securities.
-Therefore, under limited circumstances, exceptions may be made
+Therefore, under those circumstances, exceptions may be made

 to the policies stated below.